Do autotrophs need to carry out cellular respiration, and if so, ... | Channels for Pearson+

 1

-Understand the role of autotrophs: Autotrophs are organisms that can produce their own food using light, water, carbon dioxide, or other chemicals.
-They are primarily known for photosynthesis, where they convert sunlight into chemical energy stored in glucose.
+Understand the role of autotrophs: Autotrophs are organisms that produce their own food using light, water, carbon dioxide, or other chemicals.
+They are primarily known for photosynthesis, where they convert light energy into chemical energy stored in glucose.

-Clarify the process of photosynthesis: During photosynthesis, autotrophs convert light energy into chemical energy in the form of glucose.
-This glucose serves as a source of energy and carbon skeletons for building other organic molecules.
+Clarify the process of photosynthesis: During photosynthesis, autotrophs like plants use sunlight to convert carbon dioxide and water into glucose and oxygen.
+This process occurs in the chloroplasts of plant cells.

-Explain the necessity of cellular respiration: Cellular respiration is a process that converts the chemical energy stored in glucose into adenosine triphosphate (ATP), the energy currency of the cell.
-Even autotrophs need ATP to power cellular activities.
+Explain the need for cellular respiration: Cellular respiration is a process that converts the chemical energy stored in glucose into adenosine triphosphate (ATP), which is a usable form of energy for cellular activities.
+This process occurs in the mitochondria of cells.

-Discuss the relationship between photosynthesis and cellular respiration: While photosynthesis produces glucose, cellular respiration is necessary to break down glucose and release energy in a form that cells can use (ATP).
-This is why autotrophs need to carry out cellular respiration.
+Connect photosynthesis and cellular respiration: Although autotrophs produce glucose through photosynthesis, they still need to break down this glucose to release energy in a form that can be used for cellular processes.
+This is why they carry out cellular respiration.

-Conclude with the importance of cellular respiration for autotrophs: Autotrophs, like all living organisms, require energy to perform various cellular functions.
-Cellular respiration is essential for converting glucose into ATP, which is used for growth, reproduction, and other vital processes.
+Conclude with the correct reasoning: Autotrophs need to carry out cellular respiration to convert the glucose produced during photosynthesis into ATP, which is essential for powering various cellular functions.
+Therefore, the correct answer is that they need to convert glucose into usable energy.

 Watch next